 Dr. Erik R. Patel

-Conservation program director, Lemur Conservation Foundation
+Conservation and Research Director, Lemur Conservation Foundation

 - PhD, Cornell University